Charles Nelson Pray: Congressional service

 Pray was elected as a Republican to the United States House of Representatives of the 60th, 61st and 62nd United States Congresses, serving from March 4, 1907, to March 3, 1913.
 He was an unsuccessful candidate for reelection in 1912 to the 63rd United States Congress.

+After Congress

 He resumed the practice of law in Great Falls, Cascade County, Montana starting January 1, 1914.
 He was an unsuccessful candidate for election to the United States Senate in 1916.

 Federal judicial service

 Pray was nominated by President Calvin Coolidge on January 21, 1924, to the United States District Court for the District of Montana, to a new seat authorized by 42 Stat.
 837. He was confirmed by the United States Senate on February 8, 1924, and received his commission the same day.
 He served as Chief Judge from 1948 to 1957.
 He assumed senior status on April 10, 1957.
 His service terminated on September 12, 1963, due to his death in Great Falls, Montana.
 He was interred in Hillcrest Lawn Memorial Cemetery.